Six strategies to move past the dreaded mom-guilt

 “…I realized I was a puppet.
 I tried to not hurt (others) feelings, but often mine were hurt…”

 “… I’m a people pleaser by nature and I don’t want to disappoint.
 I’m better at meeting outer expectations versus inner.”

 Moms already suffer from external pressure.
 Yet, we compound it, by poisoning our choices with self-doubt.
 Why do we feel so guilty about our decisions?
-Nearly 200 Moms responded to the Boundaries survey and 12% said, guilt associated with trying to please or meet other people’s expectations, is what makes it hard to set healthy boundaries.
+Nearly 200 Moms responded to the Personal Boundaries survey and 12% said, guilt associated with trying to please or meet other people’s expectations, is what makes it hard to set healthy boundaries.
 As one surveyed Mom shared, “I struggle with this.
 I often do what pleases others, then feel resentful.”